Scottish Rail Holdings

 Scottish Rail Holdings (SRH) is a government-owned holding company based in Glasgow, Scotland.
-It was formed in 2016 and took over the ScotRail franchise in 2022 and Caledonian Sleeper franchise in 2023 and oversees the majority of passenger rail services in Scotland.
+The company was formed in 2016 and took over the ScotRail franchise in 2022 and the Caledonian Sleeper franchise in 2023.
+It oversees the majority of passenger rail services in Scotland.
 Although legally a limited company, it is classified as an executive non-departmental public body by the Scottish Government.

 History

 It was originally formed in 2016 as SOLR Holdings Limited, a company created under Section 30 of the Railways Act 1993 to act as an operator of last resort if private franchises failed.
 It was renamed to Scottish Rail Holdings in March 2021, in readiness for the nationalisation of the ScotRail and Caledonian Sleeper franchises by the Scottish Government.

-Scottish Rail Holdings took over the ScotRail franchise in April 2022 from Abellio after the franchise was ended five years early by the Scottish Government, and in June 2023 it also took over the Caledonian Sleeper from Serco.
-Ending the franchise early that was due to run until 2030.
+Scottish Rail Holdings took over the ScotRail franchise in April 2022 from Abellio after the franchise was ended five years early by the Scottish Government.
+In June 2023 Serco's franchise to operate the Caledonian Sleeper franchise, which had been due to run until 2030, was also ended early.
 With both of Scotland’s main train operating companies under its control, SRH became responsible for the majority of passenger rail services in Scotland.